gsmet/talks/content/2022-06-github-automation-quarkus-jnation/6-wrapping-up.md

 ### License

 Logos in this presentation are trademarks or registered trademarks of their respective owners in the United States and other countries.

+The copyright of the "Automation" comic on the "Thanks for listening!" slide is owned by Randall Munroe (author of [xkcd](https://xkcd.com/1319/)), who licenses the comic under the [Creative Commons Attribution-NonCommercial 2.5 License](https://creativecommons.org/licenses/by-nc/2.5/).

 The rest of this presentation is distributed under CC-BY-4.0.
 See https://creativecommons.org/licenses/by/4.0/ for details.